 The total adoption was found low in large land holding farmers i.e. 34 followed by the marginal and small.
 Whereas, small farmers who possessed low, medium and high level of adoption were 21 (42.00%), 15 (30.00%) and 14 (28.00%), respectively (Table 6).
-The association between adoption level and land holding was found negative and non-significant.
-Hence, it is concluded that land holding did not play a significant role in adoption of fennel production technology in the study area.
-The present findings is in conformity with that of Chandra who observed a non-significant association between land holding and level of adoption about improved isabgol cultivation practices [2].
+Hence, the data shown that land holding did not play a significant role in adoption of fennel production technology in the study area.
+This might be due to the fact that the farmers of large size of land holdings tend to adopt technology more than the others.
+The present findings is in conformity with that of Chandra who observed a non-significant association between land holding and level of adoption about improved isabgol cultivation practices [8].